 This is the agenda of today’s meeting.
 I would like to move the meeting in a brainstorming way.
 Please feel free to interrupt and correct me.
 Please also feel free to offer your opinions and solutions.

+This is the rough agenda for today’s meeting.

+I position it as a brainstorming session.
+Please feel free to interrupt and correct me.
+Any opinions and solutions from your team are appreciated.

+This is the outline agenda for today’s meeting.

+I’d like it to take the form of a brainstorming session.
+Please feel free to interrupt and correct me.
+Any opinions and solutions from your team are appreciated.

 Suppose that the architect also appears at the meeting.

 I will allow her to introduce the data transfer solution shown in her design diagram by saying:

-Could you explain about your data transfer solution in this diagram?
+Could you explain the proposed data transfer solution you propose in this diagram?

-From the perspective of a data transfer consumer, there are largely two data transfer approaches: One is similar to the approach in the as-is solution.
+From the perspective of a data transfer consumer, there are two main data transfer approaches: One is similar to the approach in the as-is solution.
 That is to use flat files;

 The other is the approach shown in the to-be solution. i.e, Directly copying data from Life/J to Azure without using flat files.